Chart Color Schemes

 Age

 The median age in Hastings is 42 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
-The 75-84 age group comprises 10.6% of the population in Hastings, compared to a lower representation of the 25-34 cohort at 11.4%.
-According to data from the 2021 Census, the 75-84 age group has increased from 8.6% to 10.6%, while the 25-34 cohort has decreased from 13.0% to 11.4%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Hastings, with the 75-84 age group expected to grow by 59% (an increase of 667 people), reaching a total of 1,796 from 1,128.
-Notably, the combined age groups of 65 and above will account for 84% of the total population growth in Hastings, reflecting its aging demographic profile.
-In contrast, the 0-4 and 35-44 age cohorts are expected to experience population declines.
+The 75-84 age group constitutes 10.6% of the population in Hastings, compared to Greater Melbourne, while the 25-34 cohort makes up 11.4%.
+Post-2021 Census data shows that the 75-84 age group has grown from 8.6% to 10.6%, and the 25-34 cohort has declined from 13.0% to 11.4%.
+Population forecasts for the year 2041 indicate substantial demographic changes in Hastings.
+The 75-84 age group is projected to grow by 58%, reaching 1,795 people from 1,135.
+Notably, the combined 65+ age groups will account for 85% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0-4 and 35-44 cohorts are expected to experience population declines.